 Coarsening can be set by the user using the function HYPRE_BoomerAMGSetCoarsenType.
+A detailed description of various coarsening techniques can be found in [19, 37].

 Various coarsening techniques are available:

-- the Cleary-Luby-Jones-Plassman (CLJP) coarsening, - the Falgout coarsening which is a combination of CLJP and the classical RS coarsening algorithm (default), - CGC and CGC-E coarsenings [10, 9], - PMIS and HMIS coarsening algorithms which lead to coarsenings with lower complexities [6] as well as - aggressive coarsening, which can be applied to any of the coarsening techniques mentioned above and thus achieving much lower complexities and lower memory use [25].
+- the Cleary-Luby-Jones-Plassman (CLJP) coarsening, - the Falgout coarsening which is a combination of CLJP and the classical RS coarsening algorithm, - CGC and CGC-E coarsenings [18, 17], - PMIS and HMIS coarsening algorithms which lead to coarsenings with lower complexities [10] as well as - aggressive coarsening, which can be applied to any of the coarsening techniques mentioned above and thus achieving much lower complexities and lower memory use [32].

 To use aggressive coarsening the user has to set the number of levels to which he wants to apply aggressive coarsening (starting with the finest level) via HYPRE_BoomerAMGSetAggNumLevels.
-Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening.
+Since aggressive coarsening requires long range interpolation, multipass interpolation is always used on levels with aggressive coarsening, unless the user specifies another long-range interpolation suitable for aggressive coarsening.